 Lighting control should be simple and seamless, but it has been held back by outdated standards and inadequate technology.
-It’s time for a new standard, explains Timo Pakkala, CEO at Casambi – the world’s leading provider of smart wireless lighting control software.
+It’s time for a new standard, explains Timo Pakkala, founder of Casambi – the world’s leading provider of smart wireless lighting control software.

 Smart lighting controls demonstrate we’re in the midst of a revolution in lighting management systems.